jwalaeswar/LeetCode/1-50/1. Two Sum/Java/Explanation.md

-Use HashMap for storing element and it's index
+Use HashMap for storing element and it's index.

 Then find for target - element value if you found match that means the sum of two numbers is equal to target.

 Then return the index of both values in an array.

 ```
 class Solution {